Quick Answer

 Interest rates change frequently, so always check the latest rates before opening an account.
 As a general guide, here is how rates have been trending in the Philippines:

-- Time deposits: 1.5% to 5.5% per year depending on term and amount
+- Time deposits: up to 5.5% per year depending on term and amount

 For the latest rate comparison, check the PesoHub Best Savings Interest Rates page, which is updated regularly with rates from major Philippine banks.